gerardVM/ninja-vpn/README.md

 # Ninja VPN

-Ninja VPN is a really simple volatile VPN server that uses Wireguard in AWS ec2 instances.
+Ninja VPN is a really simple volatile VPN server that uses Wireguard in an AWS ec2 instance.
+You will be able to connect to your own VPN through the common Wireguard client software.

 ![GitHub last commit](https://img.shields.io/github/last-commit/gerardVM/ninja-vpn)